Keyboard shortcuts

 Poseidon hash~250Field-native design

-• ZK-friendly hash functions (Poseidon, Rescue) exist because they avoid bit operations
+• ZK-friendly hash functions (Poseidon, Rescue) exist: they avoid bit operations

 • zkVMs are expensive because they must handle arbitrary CPU instructions